ObengKojo23/Northwind-Business-Analysis-Project/README.md

 #### Output Explanation:
 This query joins `Products` and `OrderDetails` to calculate the total quantity sold for each product.
 By grouping by `ProductID` and `ProductName` and using `SUM(od.Quantity)`, I was able to get the total quantity sold for each product.
 Finaly, sorting by `TotalQuantitySold` in descending order `(DESC)` helps to highlights the most popular products.

-#### Key Insights:
+#### 🌟Key Insights:
 - `Camembert Pierrot` and `Raclette Courdavault` are the top-selling products, with `1,577` and `1,496` units sold, respectively.
 - `Gorgonzola Telino` and `Gnocchi di nonna Alice` are also in high demand, with over `1,200` units sold each.
 - This analysis will help Northwind to prioritize their stock for high-demand products, prioritize marketing, and create targeted promotions and sales strategies around these best-seller.

-#### Recommendations:
+#### 📌Recommendations:
-1. **Stock Prioritization**: Ensure high-demand products like `Camembert Pierrot` and `Raclette Courdavault` are well-stocked to meet demand.
+- **Stock Prioritization**: Ensure high-demand products like `Camembert Pierrot` and `Raclette Courdavault` are well-stocked to meet demand.
-2. **Targeted Marketing**: Focus promotions on top-selling products to boost sales and attract more customers to popular items.
+- **Targeted Marketing**: Focus promotions on top-selling products to boost sales and attract more customers to popular items.
-3. **Supplier Relationships**: Strengthen partnerships with suppliers of high-demand products to secure better pricing and stable inventory levels.
+- **Supplier Relationships**: Strengthen partnerships with suppliers of high-demand products to secure better pricing and stable inventory levels.

-#### Impact Analysis:
+#### 💥Impact Analysis:
-1. **Reduced Stockouts**: Prioritizing stock for popular items reduces the risk of stockouts, improving customer satisfaction and retention.
+- **Reduced Stockouts**: Prioritizing stock for popular items reduces the risk of stockouts, improving customer satisfaction and retention.
-2. **Increased Revenue**: Targeted promotions for best-sellers can drive higher sales volumes and boost revenue.
+- **Increased Revenue**: Targeted promotions for best-sellers can drive higher sales volumes and boost revenue.
-3. **Operational Efficiency**: Better planning and supplier coordination streamline inventory management, reducing costs and improving profitability.
+- **Operational Efficiency**: Better planning and supplier coordination streamline inventory management, reducing costs and improving profitability.

 ---